About Jemma

 Jemma began learning, writing music and singing in choirs and doing musical theatre as a child.
 It was not until graduating from high school, that her pursuits in artistic pathways could be more fully realised.

 Jemma successfully auditioned and attended art school after winning a National award for painting completed at age 17.
-In the same year, Jemma co-wrote and was a lead actor for.a National award winning play.
-During art school, Jemma took subjects at the Ballarat Academy of Arts learning with some of Australia’s best and taught Piano at an arts collective.
-Wishing to reconnect with dance, later auditioning for the Dance Factory.
-It was a two hour train ride each way.
+In the same year, Jemma co-wrote and was a lead actor for a National award winning play.
+During art school, Jemma took subjects at the Ballarat Academy of Arts learning with some of Australia’s best.
+At this time, Jemma taught Piano at an arts collective and successfully auditioned for a place in a Dance Factory course in Melbourne.

-In Melbourne, Jemma attended Estill Voice Technique practitioner training with Helen Tiller and at the end of the training, completed a masterclass.
-Jemma sought out singing tuition from acclaimed singers turned tutors in Melbourne and Daylesford and auditioned for ‘Actor’s Studio’ at the National Theatre, a year long course.
+In Melbourne, Jemma attended Estill Voice Technique practitioner training with Helen Tiller and at the end of the training, performed in a masterclass.
+Jemma sought out singing tuition from acclaimed singers turned tutors in Melbourne and Daylesford.
+This prompted a successful audition for ‘Actor’s Studio’ at the National Theatre - a year long course.
 At the final graduation performance Jemma received encouraging testimonials both from her tutor and a tutor from the Victorian College of the Arts.

-Jemma returned to University to study teaching and subsequently completed an Honours Degree in Education with Monash University and was awarded The Silver Jubilee Monash Honours Scholarship.
+Jemma returned to University to study teaching and subsequently completed an Honours Degree in Education with Monash University and was awarded The Silver Jubilee Monash Honours Scholarship (only one student in the entire Education Faculty was awarded this).
 Subjects addressed included music research, gifted education, arts education and creativity.
-Jemma presented her Honours thesis abstract at the Monash Education Research Community before continuing teaching and being a mum.
+Jemma presented her Honours thesis abstract at the Monash Education Research Community before continuing teaching and being a mum to a young toddler.

-Yet again returning to study whilst full-time teaching, Jemma elected to do a Masters in Counselling at Monash University to add therapeutic components her work with horses and music.
+Study called yet again, returning to study whilst full-time teaching, Jemma elected to do a Masters in Counselling at Monash University.
 Jemma was invited to speak at the 2024 Animal Therapies Ltd conference in Brisbane and in 2025 was accepted into two select entry State Wide Leadership programs for women leading onto many connections in in business, politics, medicine, psychology, holistic therapies, owners of major companies, film producers, keynote speakers and esteemed lecturers.

-Happily returning to writing and playing some live music in and around the Sunny coast, Jemma returned to tutoring piano and voice in 2025.
-Recently, one of Jemma’s singing students landed a lead role in a musical on the coast.
+Happily returning to writing and playing live music in QLD, Jemma returned to piano and voice tuition in 2025.
 Jemma teaches from two purpose built studios in Noosa and Cooroy.
-Alongside being a certified registered counsellor, Jemma facilitates therapeutic music circles for a community centre for women.
-The focus is mindfulness, relaxation and music for an overall peaceful experience.
+Alongside being a certified registered counsellor, Jemma facilitates therapeutic music circles focused on mindfulness and relaxation, sound immersion and is known for improvising and writing songs in front of audiences.

 MCouns, Bed (Hons), Grad Dip Ed (Sec)